DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: Related Work

-\textbf{PIM Architectures and Accelerators}.
+\textbf{Compiler Support for Processing-Using-Memory (PUM).} OptiPIM~\cite{optipim_asplos2025}, MVE~\cite{khadem2025multi}, and TCCIM~\cite{drebes2020tc} propose compilers for PUM devices, which are analog-based and have higher hardware design complexity than PIM devices (digital-based). \textbf{PIM Architectures and Accelerators}.
 UPMEM PIM~\cite{upmem,Gomez2022Benchmarking} DDR4-based device for CPUs \cg{lacks} a complete 32$\times$32-bit integer multiplier and floating-point units, making it unsuitable for our target ML workloads.
 Samsung HBM-PIM~\cite{lee2021hardware} and SK Hynix GDDR6-AiM~\cite{lee20221ynm,He2020Newton} are 3D memory devices with floating-point units, can be integrated with GPUs, and have been validated in real systems.
 Numerous research works~\cite{park2024attacc,kim2025cost,li2025blockpim,liu2025mcpal,chen2025attenpim,he2025papi,li2024specpim,pimgpt_natcomm2024,lee2025paise,kim2025pimba,quinn2025longsight} enhance near-bank PIM devices to support critical ML primitives (e.g., GEMV, ReLU, Softmax), can be integrated with xPUs, and have floating-point capabilities. \SysName can be directly used on them to automate and accelerate ML kernels.
 Near-rank PIM systems~\cite{rhee2025hpu,kwon2019tensordimm,liu2025make,gu2025pim} place cores at the buffer chip of the DIMM with access to all banks.
 Despite different core placement, \SysName can effectively support near-rank PIM designs for ML.
 Recent works propose hybrid near-rank and near-bank designs~\cite{jang2025accelerating, quinn2025drex, kim2024darwin} and NPU-integrated PIM devices~\cite{he2025lp,han2025near,wu2025pimoe,ianus_asplos2024,heo2024neupims,Ruiyang2025HEAT}. \SysName can be easily extended to support them thanks to its multi-layer abstraction.
-Finally, prior works~\cite{ahn2015scalable,dai2018graphh, kang2025sparsepim, sparsep_pomacs2022, kwon2019tensordimm,lee2024pim,zhou2022gnnear,tian2022GNMP,yun2023grande,Chen2023MetaNMP,Saed2025RayN, yan2021copim} design application-specific PIM devices for graph analytics, sparse computations, or data retrieval.
-While \SysName may benefit some kernels in these devices, we mainly focus on xPU-integrated PIM designs \cg{that primarily target ML kernels and models}.
+Finally, prior works~\cite{ahn2015scalable,dai2018graphh, kang2025sparsepim, sparsep_pomacs2022, kwon2019tensordimm,lee2024pim,zhou2022gnnear,tian2022GNMP,yun2023grande,Chen2023MetaNMP,Saed2025RayN, yan2021copim} design application-specific PIM devices for graph analytics, sparse kernel, or data retrieval.
+While \SysName may benefit some kernels in these devices, we primarily target ML kernels and models.